 - Provide adequate funds to address the backlog of dredging projects at Wisconsin ports. - Support investment in our ports and inland waterways as an important part of a national freight policy. - Enact H.R.
-980/S. 373, legislation to create national standards for the treatment of ships' ballast water and to establish clear exclusive federal jurisdiction over ballast water regulation. - Appropriate at least at the level of funding provided in FY2016 for harbor maintenance, \$1.263 billion.
+1154/S. 168, legislation to create national standards for the treatment of ships' ballast water and to establish clear exclusive federal jurisdiction over ballast water regulation. - Appropriate to the Harbor Maintenance Tax spending target established in the Water Resources Reform and Development Act (WRRDA), \$1.38 billion in FY 2019.

-Historically, about half of the \$1.7 billion collected each year in the Harbor Maintenance Trust Fund to maintain harbors has NOT been used to support projects, resulting in a fund balance in excess of \$9 billion.
+Historically, not all of the approximately \$1.5 billion collected each year in the Harbor Maintenance Trust Fund to maintain harbors has been used to support projects, resulting in a fund balance of \$9 billion.